catseye/Robin/doc/Reactor.markdown

 Robin Reactors
 ==============

-To seperate the concerns of computation and interaction, Robin provides a construct called a _reactor_.
+To separate the concerns of computation and interaction, Robin provides a construct called a _reactor_.
 While normal S-expression evaluation accomplishes side-effect-free computation, reactors permit the construction of interactive programs.
 Reactors are similar to event handlers in